7 Easiest Ways to Create a Championship Team Through Collaboration

 "Collaboration is one step up from simple document sharing."

-Both Skype and Slack allow document sharing but these are lost in chat history.
+Both Skype and Slack allow document sharing but these are lost in the chat history.
 They are not integrated into the team document repository or document management system.
 They are not connected to any project, only to the topic in the case of slack.

 Point 4.
 Teams Are Rarely Co-Located.

 The reality of modern business is that teams are rarely co-located with each other, desk-to-desk if you will.
 Walls, Floors, Buildings, Campuses, even Oceans separate team members from each other.
 And still, even when only a spitting distance away, we chat.
-It’s quiet, with no disruptions and it’s sooooooo easy!
+It’s quiet, with no disruptions and it’s so easy!

 Team collaboration requires more than just chat, however.
 Team communication also requires that team members also ‘talk’ to each other.
 The phone is dead, long live integrated voice chat apps.
 And when you cannot be there, go video chat.
 Where Skype shines, Slack still fails.
-Slack is a chat app, with voice, but no video.
+Slack is a chat app, with a voice, but no video.
 Yet how easy it is to simply call the other side for a few minutes and voila!
 All good.

 And if you ever video chatted, you could even have shown off your pretty face – and looked them in the eyes.
 Sure, you have to make sure you don’t have bed hair day, but still, it’s more personal, less cold than chat only.
 Slack is cold.

-There is no doubt that Skype has redefined chat, voice & video and as the direct result, teamwork.
+There is no doubt that Skype has redefined chat, voice & video and as a direct result, teamwork.
 It represents the first generation of truly accessible, and cheap, teamwork apps.
 Still, Skype is stand alone and you cannot capture calls and save them for compliance purposes. (although 3rd party apps are trying).
 Skype is a great social app, albeit repurposed.